Research Centre for German & Austrian Exile Studies (EXILE)

 The Martin Miller and Hannah Norbert-Miller Trust was established in 2009 to support the work of the Centre.
 As a result of this generous donation, the Centre is able to offer bursaries for doctoral study and Visiting Fellowships at the Institute, sponsorship for its triennial conferences and the biennial Miller Memorial Lecture.

 The Centre organises conferences and publishes their proceedings, the biennial Miller Memorial Lecture given by an eminent speaker, and a programme of research seminars, details of which are on listed under Events.
 The Centre's members are drawn from a variety of disciplines, and comprise academic staff at universities throughout the UK as well as freelance researchers.
 They undertake their own research and, in cooperation with the Institute, seek to facilitate the research of others working in the field.

 The Exile Archive

-The Exile Archive was established in 1996-97 at what was then the Institute of Germanic Studies and which already housed the papers of Rudolf Majut, Herbert Thoma, and Bertold Auerbach, all of whom were exiled from Germany or Austria during the 1930s as a result of persecution under the National Socialist regime.
+The Exile Archive was established in 1996-97 at what was then the Institute of Germanic Studies (now Institute of Languages, Cultures and Societies) and which already housed the papers of Rudolf Majut, Herbert Thoma, and Bertold Auerbach, all of whom were exiled from Germany or Austria during the 1930s as a result of persecution under the National Socialist regime.
 The collection comprises material relating to both organisations and individuals and has, since the Archive was set up, attracted donations from other emigrés.
 For further information, contact the Miller Archivist.

 The Yearbook and other Publications